 There is a plethora of companies in today’s background screening industry.
-A quick Google search of the term “professional background check” generates over 13 million hits!
+A quick Google search of the term “ professional background check company ” generates over 7 million hits!

 These results range from honest reliable companies to others that will charge anywhere from $20-$50 dollars for an “instant national criminal search”.
 Their claim is that they will search billions of records, all instantly returned to you in an easy to read and understand format, right to your web browser.
 What they do not tell you is where this information comes from, how old it is, how often the information is updated or the legality of its use.